2026 Marketing Automation Report: Market Share & Trends Based on 50M Crawled Domains

 North America: The Optimization Market

 North America accounts for approximately 43.6% of the global marketing automation market (Grand View Research).
-Our detection data shows a mature market focused on optimization rather than initial adoption—organizations replacing legacy tools rather than deploying first-time automation.
+Our detection data shows a mature market focused on optimization rather than initial adoption—organizations replacing legacy tools rather than deploying first-time automation—a pattern we explore in depth in our CRM switching patterns analysis.
 The "rip-and-replace" cycle is the dominant growth driver.

 Asia-Pacific: The Hyper-Growth Region